HPCE/hpce-2017-cw6/readme.md

 HPCE 2017 CW6
 =============

+_(2017/11/28 : See the end of the readme for some additional notes)_

 The goal of this coursework is to take an existing library called [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html), and parallelise, optimise, or otherwise accelerate it.